 I created several pages and covers for magazines in Adobe Illustrator and InDesign.

-This magazine layout was created in Adobe Illustrator as a visual exploration of cultural diversity.
+The yellow magazine layout was created in Adobe Illustrator as a visual exploration of cultural diversity.
 I chose a bright yellow background to evoke warmth, energy, inclusivity, and setting a positive tone for the content.
 To ensure readability and contrast, I used black and green text, which not only complements the background but also adds visual interest and clarity.

 To enhance the storytelling, I incorporated carefully selected images that reflect the themes discussed in the article.
 These visuals help ground the content in real-world representation and make the message more engaging and relatable to the target audience.
+I did the same thing with the fresh fare farms layout as well.

 Samples of ticket designs